-15.3 DEBT COLLECTORS
+17.4 DEBT COLLECTORS

-Debt that could not be collected by the disconnection of electricity supply to a property, blocked from the purchase of prepayment electricity, restriction of water supply and that are 90 days old will be handed over to debt collectors.
-Handover to debt collectors is pre-legal action and if the debt collectors are unsuccessful in collecting the debt, the debt will be handed over to attorneys for legal collection.
+- 17.4.1 Debt that could not be collected by the disconnection of electricity supply to a property, blocked from the purchase of pre-payment electricity and that are outstanding over 90 days may be handed over to debt collectors. - 17.4.2 Handover to debt collectors is pre-legal action and if the debt collectors are unsuccessful in collecting the debt, the debt will be handed over to attorneys for legal collection. - i.

-- i.
 The following types of debt will be handed over to the debt collectors: - a) Debt that is 90 days and older - b) The amount of the debt per debtor to be handed over is the amount that will be determined from time to time. - c) Debt that relates to non-indigent debtors living in RDP houses. - d) Low income non-indigent consumers living in a property with a certain municipal value that generally relates to consumers with low income. - e) Debt for which no payment arrangements were made. - ii.
-The following types of debt will not be handed over to debt collectors: - a) Debt of indigent debtors that are registered as indigent at the date of handover. - b) Government debt - c) Debt that is been paid off as per arrangement with debtor. - d) Debt that is under query - iii.
-The process of collecting debt by debt collectors includes: - a) The phoning of debtors - b) Sending out demand letters - Making arrangement with debtors to pay off debt in terms of Council's credit control and debt collection policy. - d) Making follow-ups with debtors
+The following types of debt will not be handed over to debt collectors: - a) Debt of indigent debtors that are registered as indigent at the date of handover. - b) Government debt including the municipal debts - c) Debt that is been paid off as per arrangement with debtor. - d) Debt that is under query - iii.
+The process of collecting debt by debt collectors includes: - a) The phoning of debtors - b) Sending out demand letters - Making arrangement with debtors to pay off debt in terms of Council's credit control and debt collection policy.

+d) Making follow-ups with debtors